-While it is true that the digital universe is a vast frontier that’s littered with hundreds of millions of tech comparison sites, you’ll be amazed to know that monitoring your brand mentions isn’t as complicated and time-consuming as you might think.
+While it is true that the digital universe is a vast frontier that’s littered with tech comparison site, you’ll be amazed to know that monitoring your brand mentions isn’t as complicated and time-consuming as you might think.

 With the use of social listening tools, you can get notifications straight in your inbox the moment others mention your brand.